When it comes to energy-efficient HVAC installation in Buffalo, there’s fantastic news for homeowners at tax time.

 - Particular exterior storm windows, skylights and storm doors

-- Solar/geothermal energy products, for instance solar electricity, solar water heaters and geothermal heat pumps
+- Solar/geothermal energy products, such as solar electricity, solar water heaters and geothermal heat pumps

 Is There a Limit to How Much I Can Claim?

-Yes, there’s a lifetime cap of $500 per property.
-This means if you have taken this credit in prior years, you should decrease any credit you previously claimed.
+Yes, there’s a lifetime maximum credit of $500 per home.
+This means if you have used this credit in past years, you are required to lower any credit you previously claimed.

-If you’ve previously claimed the top amount, you won’t be eligible for any additional incentives through this extension.
+If you’ve already claimed the top amount, you aren’t eligible for any additional reductions with this extension.

-Credits are restricted for a couple of eligible equipment:
+Credits are limited for a couple of eligible equipment:

 - Windows and skylights—$200